 As y’all may or may not know, I’m a pastor’s child.
 I grew up having to read the Bible constantly, and those stories can just be so crazy.
 But I never really get the chance to talk about them and what they mean.
-So, I feel like summarizing and sharing stories, and talking about my thoughts on them, because the way I was raised, I was supposed to use these “real life” stories to learn how to be a better Christian in this world.
+So, I feel like summarizing and sharing stories and talking about my thoughts on them.
+Because of the way I was raised, I was supposed to use these “real life” stories to learn how to be a better Christian in this world.
 But maybe they have more applications, even if I’m not a Christian.
 And please, if I get details wrong (although I will double check my sources), correct me!
 Here we go!

 Abraham and Lot/Sodom and Gomorrah

 Y’all, this mess was crazy.
 Book of Genesis, first book of the Old Testament.
 Abraham, the father of all Abrahamic religions, had just made a covenant or promise with God that he would be the forefather of the Jewish nation.
 He was Abram, now he’s not.
 Great.
 So Abra(m)ham has a cousin named Lot, and Lot is living his life in the city of Sodom.
 OK, so Lot has his wife and his two virgin daughters (so very important that they are virgins) who are engaged to be married.
 But God tells Abra(m)ham that he’s gonna destroy Sodom and the neighboring town of Gomorrah because it’s so sinful.